Frequently Asked Questions

 Every six experience levels, you get a choice to increase one of the stats -- Strength, Intelligence, or Dexterity -- by two points (unless you are a Demigod).
 Which stat you wish to raise depends entirely on your situation.

-- If you're killing most enemies with melee weapons and/or using heavy armour, you'll probably want to raise Strength, which increases your damage and to reduce the penalty from your armour.
+- If you're killing most enemies with melee weapons and/or using heavy armour, you'll probably want to raise Strength, which increases your damage and reduces the penalties from your armour and shield.

 - If you're using spells, you'll probably want to raise Intelligence, to improve your spell power and reduce spell failure chances.